 Interpretation INT-POL-30-001_07, which was updated on 25 June 2020, provides important additional detail and timelines for implementing the Policy.
 This includes a requirement to incorporate the most recent published draft of international generic indicators into your ESRAs if you are using HHPs.
 The draft indicators are available in the Resources section, below.

 In due course, you will be required to conform with applicable international and national indicators and thresholds for the use of HHPs (clause 4.12.5).
-FSC International has not yet produced generic indicators for hazard groups, so it has not yet been possible to produce requirements tailored to specific chemicals in the UK context.
+International generic indicators for hazard groups are still under development, the process having been delayed by the Covid-19 pandemic; they are currently expected to be approved by the end of 2021.
+Once international indicators have been approved, a timescale will be set for developing national indicators.

-When this changes, certificate holders will be informed of the need to update their ESRAs to take into account any additional requirements.
+When indicators are available, certificate holders will be informed of the need to update their ESRAs to take into account any additional requirements.
 In the short term, however, UK certificate holders may find it useful to refer to draft indicators developed during a pilot project on glyphosate; see Resources below.

 In addition, to help you in developing your own ESRAs, FSC UK and the UKWAS Steering Group have produced national level ESRAs for key pesticides likely to be used in the UK (as allowed for on page 24 of the Policy); these are available in the Resources section.
 These are provisional, and will be updated when international and national indicators and thresholds have been produced.